Physical Zero-Knowledge Proof for Ripple Effect: Introduction

 \subsection{Zero-Knowledge Proof}

-A zero-knowledge proof is a protocol of interactive proof between a prover $P$ and a verifier $V$.
+A ZKP is an interactive protocol between a prover $P$ and a verifier $V$.
 Both $P$ and $V$ are given a computational problem $x$, but only $P$ knows a solution $w$ of $x$.
-A protocol of zero-knowledge proof enables $P$ to convince $V$ that he/she knows $w$ without revealing any information of it.
-The protocol must satisfy the following properties. \begin{enumerate} \item \textbf{Completeness:} If $P$ knows $w$, then $P$ can convince $V$ with high probability (in this paper, we consider only the \textit{perfect completeness} property where the probability to convince $V$ is one). \item \textbf{Soundness:} If $P$ does not know $w$, then $P$ cannot convince $V$, except with a small probability called \textit{soundness error} (in this paper, we consider only the \textit{perfect soundness} property where the soundness error is zero). \item \textbf{Zero-Knowledge:} $V$ learns nothing about $w$, i.e. there exists a probabilistic polynomial time algorithm $S$ (called a \textit{simulator}), not knowing $w$ but having a black-box access to $V$, such that the outputs of $S$ and the outputs of the real protocol follow the same probability distribution. \end{enumerate}
+A ZKP enables $P$ to convince $V$ that he/she knows $w$ without revealing any information about it.
+A ZKP must satisfy the following three properties. \begin{enumerate} \item \textbf{Completeness:} If $P$ knows $w$, then $V$ accepts with high probability.
+(Here we consider the \textit{perfect completeness} property where the probability of acceptance is one.) \item \textbf{Soundness:} If $P$ does not know $w$, then $V$ accepts with low probability.
+(Here we consider the \textit{perfect soundness} property where the probability of acceptance is zero.) \item \textbf{Zero-knowledge:} During the verification, $V$ gets no extra information about $w$.
+Formally, there exists a probabilistic polynomial time algorithm $S$ (called a \textit{simulator}), without an access to $P$ but with a black-box access to $V$, such that the outputs of $S$ follow the same probability distribution as the outputs of the actual protocol. \end{enumerate}

-The concept of a zero-knowledge proof was first introduced by Goldwasser et al. \cite{zkp0}.
-Later, Goldreich et al. \cite{zkp} showed that a zero-knowledge proof exists for every NP problem.
-Since Ripple Effect has been proved to be NP-complete \cite{np}, we can construct a computational zero-knowledge proof for it.
+Goldwasser et al. \cite{zkp0} was the first one to introduce the concept of a ZKP, and Goldreich et al. \cite{zkp} later proved that a computational ZKP exists for every NP problem.
+As Ripple Effect has been proved to be NP-complete \cite{np}, one can construct a computational ZKP for it.
 However, such construction is not intuitive or practical as it requires cryptographic primitives.

-Instead, we focus on constructing a physical protocol of zero-knowledge proof using a deck of playing cards.
-These card-based protocols have benefit that they do not require computers and use only a small, portable deck of cards that can be found in everyday life.
-These protocols are also easy to understand and verify the correctness and security, even for non-experts in cryptography, hence they are suitable for teaching purpose.
+Instead, many previous results focused on constructing physical ZKPs using a deck of cards.
+These protocols have benefits that they use only portable objects without requiring computers and also allow external observers to check that the prover truthfully executes the protocol (which is often a challenging task for digital protocols).
+They also have a great didactic value.